geoserver/geoserver-history/doc/en/user/source/data/mysql.rst

 #.
 Download the MySQL extension from the `GeoServer download page <http://geoserver.org/display/GEOS/Download>`_.

-   .. warning:: Ensure the extension matching the version of the GeoServer installation is downloaded.
+   .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!

 #.
 Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.